stillonearth/CheckersOnBevy/README.md

 This project is ground-up introduction to modern game programming with Rust on [Bevy](https://bevyengine.org/) Engine and AI programming with PyTorch.

 In the first part of this project we will implement a Checkers Ugolki game with Bevy game engine on Rust programming language.
 Then we will implement an OpenAI Gym-compatible environment to train an AI agent to play this game with PyTorch and Python.
-In last part of this project we will deploy AI agent to Rust Environment.
+In last part of this project we will deploy AI agent to Rust environment targeting Desktop (Windows, Linux) and Web (wasm).

 ### Project Goals